-N/A
+Rationale for Amendment: N/A

-N/A
+Dissenting Position(s): N/A

-G. Ancillary Recommendations
+VI.
+Ancillary Considerations

-This section includes recommendations to the City Council that the CRC supported, but did not consider necessary to be included as an amendment to the Charter.
-The non-amendment recommendations include issues that the CRC is suggesting the Council adopt, as well as considerations for implementation of the amendments to the Charter.
-The CRC is providing this additional information regarding implementation to explain their goals, objectives, or intentions related to interpretation or implementation of these amendments.
+This section includes considerations for the City Council that some members of the CRC supported.
+The considerations include issues that some members of the CRC are suggesting the Council implement, as well as considerations for implementation of the amendments to the Charter.
+The CRC is providing this additional information to provide the Council with a more comprehensive record of the issues discussed and their practical implications.